LEARN HOW TO DIVE IN PHUKET

 Yes, we do.
 If you have any special dietary requirements it would be best to let us know in advance so that our cooks can plan ahead accordingly.

 All tanks either INT valves or DIN valves.
+For Sidemount Divers we have the appropriate tanks available.

 Of course dive gear like your regulator will need a regular service (most manufacturers recommend every 100 dives or every 2 years, whichever comes first) which can be done by us or any registered service center, but to prevent high costs of replacement of certain parts it’s important to clean all your gear after every day of diving.